Earthquake Early Warning - Frequently Asked Questions

 What is Earthquake Early Warning?

-Earthquake early warning (EEW) is the rapid detection of earthquakes, real-time estimation of the shaking hazard, and notification of expected shaking.
+Earthquake Early Warning (EEW) is an automated process comprising the rapid detection of earthquakes, real-time estimation of the shaking hazard, and notification of expected shaking.
 Warning times range from a few seconds to tens of seconds depending on distance from the earthquake.
 The further one is away from the epicentre, the more warning time.
 The bigger the earthquake, the stronger the shaking, and potentially the larger the area of impact (i.e., the greater the distance from the epicentre where damage may occur).

 How does Earthquake Early Warning work?